ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 ![](imgs/rail.png)
 :::

 Figure 1 shows a schematic of the air track as it will be set up for this experiment.
-In order to demonstrate the affects of force while minimizing friction, the air track has lines of holes drilled along the top faces.
+In order to demonstrate the effects of force while minimizing friction, the air track has lines of holes drilled along the top faces.
 A pump blows air into the track, which exits through the holes, providing a cushion on which the glider hovers along the track, virtually eliminating sliding friction.
 Furthermore, our setup has the following features:

-- One leg of the air track has a block (of height $b$ placed under it to tilt the track at an angle $\theta$.
-The rectangle on top of the track at the left end represents the glider.
+- The track is tilted to an angle $\theta$ by inserting a block of height $b$ under one leg of the track.

-- So that we can know accurately what the tilt of the track is, we will first set the track level.
-Then we will insert the block of height $b$.
-The distance, $D$, between the leg centers is 100 cm.
-The distance the glider will travel for each run, $L$, will be AVOCADO.
+- The distance, $D$, between the legs of the track is 100 cm.
+- The distance the glider will travel for each run, $L$, will be AVOCADO.

 - The mass, $m$ of the glider is 190 g.
-Available are four 50-g slugs, which we can attach to the glider in pairs to increase its mass (to 290 or 390 g).
+We can attach up to four slugs (in pairs) to the glider  to increase its mass (to 290 or 390 g).
 AVOCADO (Check the masses.)

 :::Exercise

+In this exercise we want to explore how the mass $$m$$ of the glider relates to the force $$F$$ exerted on it by gravity ***along the track***.
+As you know, the force due to gravity is vertical, but we are only interested in the component along the track, since that is the one that generates the motion.

-Keeping the angle of the air track constant, for each choice of glider mass we will place the glider on the track, and use a spring scale to measure the force exerted on it by gravity.
-We will then release the glider from the top of the track, and time its travel from the start to when it hits the elastic bumper at the bottom end of the track.
+We use a spring scale to measure the force $$F$$.
+We keep the angle of the air track constant.
+We release the glider from the top of the track, and record the time for the glider to travel from the start to when it hits the elastic bumper at the bottom end of the track.
 For these runs, the height b will equal GUAC.

 The video below shows the setup, and the three glider runs.
+Use the timer on the video to find the time for each of the three runs.
 AVOCADO (Need to decide how students will do timing, etc.)

-1. Make a table like the one below, in which to put your data.
+1. Make a table like the one below, in which to record your data.
 Record the height b.
 - - Height, $b$, in Fig. 2 (m) =
 :::Figure:Table
 | Mass (kg) | Force (N) | Distance (m) | Time (sec)| Acceleration (m/s$^{2}$) |